 Public Workshop took place on Thursday May 3, 2018.
 Please see below for links to the Public Workshop Presentation and the Worksheets.

-Public Open House was help on Thursday June 14, 2018.
+Public Open House was held on Thursday June 14, 2018.
 Please see below for links to the Public Open House presentation and work panels.

 Study Terms of Reference